LINCOLN VILLAGE COMMUNITY ASSOCIATION ARCHITECTURAL GUIDELINES

 PETS: Pet owners should be aware of the city leash laws.

-TRAFFIC: Gasoline powered devices, such as mini-bikes, go carts, motorized three wheel and four-wheeled ATVs, mopeds, scooters, etc. are not allowed on the sidewalks.
+TRAFFIC: Gasoline-powered devices, such as mini-bikes, go carts, golf carts, motorized three-wheel and four-wheeled ATVs, mopeds, scooters, etc. are not allowed on the sidewalks.

 Snowmobiling is not permitted on any street, lawn, empty lot or anywhere in Lincoln Village.

-Regular bikes are not allowed to he parked on the sidewalks.
-Regular bikes can he used on the sidewalks, but must give walkers the right-of-way.
+Regular bikes are not allowed to be parked on the sidewalks.
+Regular bikes can be used on the sidewalks, but must give walkers the right-of-way.
 Pedestrians have the right-of-way.
 Parents, please forward these guidelines to your children!

 We urge each of you to please slow down while driving in our neighborhood and be very cautious of pedestrians and children on our streets.